beefyfinance/beefy-blog/content/articles/the-cows-love-classical-music...and-high-yields.en.md

 date = 2021-10-21T03:00:00Z
 header_image = "/uploads/beeth.png"
 short_description = "We all watched those viral youtube videos of cows gathering around a guy playing the accordion.
-Our latest partner will sound like music to cows ears, meet our undead friend, BeethovenX." sub_header = "Meet our undead friend, BeethovenX." title = "The cows love classical music... and high yields"
+Our latest partner will sound like music to cows ears, meet our undead friend, BeethovenX." sub_header = "Meet our undead friend, BeethovenX" title = "The cows love classical music... and high yields"

 +++
 ### **About BeethovenX**

 BeethovenX is a one-stop decentralized investment platform on Fantom Opera.

 They leverage best in breed DeFi protocols to offer novel decentralized investment strategies.
 Built on Balancer V2, BeethovenX is the first next-generation AMM protocol on Fantom.
 BeethovenX builds on the strong foundation the Balancer team has laid by creating an automated portfolio manager, liquidity provider, and price sensor.
 It turns the concept of an index fund on its head: instead of paying fees to portfolio managers to rebalance your portfolio, you collect fees from traders, who rebalance your portfolio by following arbitrage opportunities.
 The BeethovenX swap offers highly competitive rates for swaps as it uses a system that intelligently sources liquidity from multiple pools to automatically figure out the best available price from the range of available pools.

 ### **How To Deposit**

 In order for Beefy to do the magical auto-compounding, you need to first provide liquidity on their platform.
 To do this you have to click the “Add liquidity” button on Beefy’s vaults, and this will take you directly to BeethovenX’s pool.

 Conventional Liquidity Pools are 50% token A, and 50% token B. In BeethovenX it is a bit different.
 Pools can have many tokens, and different % distributions, for example if you want to provide liquidity in BEETS-wFTM, you need to deposit 80% BEETS and 20% wFTM.